 Back-To-Basics: Bare Plastics

-Sometimes going back-to-basics can make the difference between a quality repair and a failed repair.
+Sometimes, going back to the basics can make the difference between a quality repair and a failed repair.
 When it comes to preparing and refinishing bare plastic, there are a few things to keep in mind.

 It is important to know whether the plastic being refinished has a primer, or if it’s bare plastic.
 A bare plastic part is similar to sheet metal in the sense that it requires surface preparation.
 It is important to prepare the surface using paint maker recommendations for products.
 One thing to keep in mind, never use solvent cleaners on bare plastic.
 The plastic may absorb the solvents and create refinishing defects, as well as create adhesion problems.